 Moving to Coogee Beach in Sydney was a dream of mine since I first stayed with my cousin there when I was 17.
 When I moved back to Sydney, I couldn’t afford to sign a lease on an apartment so I found a two-month sublet in Coogee to live in while I searched for work.

-Coogee had changed a lot in the 14 years since my first visit but I still loved it.
+Coogee had changed a lot in the time since my first visit but I still loved it.
 It had definitely become a lot busier and had been discovered by the tourist masses, not unlike its big brother, Bondi.

 But despite this, it still had its laid-back charm and the beach was just as beautiful as it ever was.
 I was so happy to be finally living in Coogee, even if it was just for a short period.